dxps/xct/README.md

-# xct
+# XCT
-Cross Component Tracking - a general-purpose monitoring and tracking approach
+Cross Component Tracking (XCT) is using a general-purpose monitoring and tracking approach.